 The Kabbalistic & Alchemical Symbolism in Old French Freemasonry – Introduction

-French Masonry and “High Grade” or High Degree Masonry
+Part 1 – French Masonry and “High Grade” or High Degree Masonry

 It is not clear when exactly the first Masonic lodge was established in France.
 Some traditions say that it was in 1688, but (according to historians) it seems that about 1725 was when the first Masonic Lodge was established in Paris.
-For some reason (possibly because France was a traditionally Roman Catholic country), Masonry became relatively pretty popular even after it was condemned by Pope Clement XII in 1738.
+For some reason (possibly because France was a traditionally Roman Catholic country), Masonry became relatively popular even after it was condemned by Pope Clement XII in 1738.
 In the mid-1700s a ‘mixed’ form of Freemasonry (‘mixed’ meaning that women were also admitted) became popular with the French, which they called “Adoptive Rite” Masonry or “Masonry of Adoption”.

 Since it was generally known that traditional “blue lodge” Masonry (the first three degrees) came from England, as new French degrees & rituals were beginning to emerge, they were often given the adjective of English, Irish or Scottish, etc., and even “Philosophical” Scottish.
 For those who doubt this ‘French connection’ to what is now called “Scottish” Rite Masonry, we recommend studying the Baylot manuscript FM4 15 (dated to the early 1760s) associated with the “Rite of Perfection”.

 Many interesting Alchemical Degrees emerged from France during the mid to late 1700s.
 Of particular interest are the Alchemical Degrees of the Baron de Tschoudy (also spelled Tschudy, Tschudi, and Tschoudi), which we hope to study in another course.
-They and very beautiful, having incorporated Kabbalistic and Alchemical symbolism into their practices and catechisms.
+They are very beautiful, having incorporated Kabbalistic and Alchemical symbolism into their practices and catechisms.

 By the late 1700s, there were many different “Rites” and “Orders” throughout France and, consequently, there was an attempt to organize them.
 This resulted in some “Rites” uniting with or being absorbed by others, as well as some being considered ‘illegitimate’ or ‘unauthorized’ by the self-proclaimed ‘correct’ groups (the two most well known being Grand Orient de France and the Supreme Council of France).